MaxymMelnychuk/maxymmelnychuk/README.md

 # 💫 About Me:
-🌱 I'm currently learning NodeJS, Tailwind CSS, and React
+🌱 I'm currently learning NodeJS, VueJS, and React

 ## 🌐 Socials: